 N.B.
 Want to cite this definition?
 Don’t cite this page — it could change or disappear, making your reference look funny.
-Here’s a good peer-reviewed publication in which the definition was published:
+Here’s a peer-reviewed paper with the definition:

 This definition is general by design, capturing the fundamental cross-linguistic characteristics of ideophones while leaving room for the details to be spelled out for individual languages (see Dingemanse 2011:21-32 for extensive discussion and comparison with other definitions).

 Ideophones are MARKED in the sense that they stand out from other words.
 Claims about the marked nature of ideophones abound in the literature: ideophones are “very striking” (Vidal 1852:15 on Yoruba), “distinguished by their aberrant phonology” (Kruspe 2004:102 on Semelai), “structurally marked” (Klamer 2002:263 on Kambera), “phonologically peculiar” (Newman 1968:107 on Hausa), and show “distinctive phonology, involving special rules of length, tone, and stress” (Epps 2005:869 on Hup), to take just five typologically divergent languages.
 Of course, what is marked in one phonological system may not be marked in another.
 Exactly how the structural markedness of ideophones works out in a given language is a fact that belongs to the description of that language.